iiasa/message-ix-models/doc/install.rst

 -----------

 Use this option if you intend to make changes to the source code.
 We value your contributions via pull requests to `the main repository <https://github.com/iiasa/message-ix-models>`_.
-Please consider `contributing to development <https://docs.messageix.org/en/latest/contributing.html>`_ your changes.
+Please consider :external+message-ix:doc:`contributing <contributing>` your changes.

 1. Fork the `the main repository <https://github.com/iiasa/message-ix-models>`_.
    This will create a new repository ``<user>/message-ix-models``.